Virgil: Reception of the Aeneid

 Critics of the Aeneid focus on a variety of issues.
 The tone as a whole is a particular matter of debate; some see the poem as ultimately pessimistic and politically subversive to the Augustan regime, while others view it as a celebration of the new imperial dynasty.
 Virgil makes use of the symbolism of the regime, and some scholars see strong associations between Augustus and Aeneas, the one as founder and the other as re-founder of Rome.
 A strong teleology, or drive towards a climax, has been detected.
 The Aeneid is full of prophecies about the future of Rome, the deeds of Augustus, his ancestors, and famous Romans, and the Carthaginian Wars; the shield of Aeneas even depicts Augustus's victory at Actium against Mark Antony and Cleopatra in 31 BC.
 A further focus of study is the character of Aeneas.
 As the protagonist, Aeneas seems to waver constantly between his emotions and commitment to his prophetic duty to found Rome; critics note the breakdown of Aeneas's emotional control in the last sections of the poem where the "pious" and "righteous" Aeneas mercilessly slaughters Turnus.

 The Aeneid appears to have been a great success.
 Virgil is said to have recited Books 2, 4, and 6 to Augustus; and Book 6 apparently caused the emperor's sister Octavia to faint.
-Although the truth of this claim is subject to scholarly skepticism, it has served as a basis for art, such as Jean-Baptiste Wicar's Virgil Reading the Aeneid.
+Although the truth of this claim is subject to scholarly scepticism, it has served as a basis for art, such as Jean-Baptiste Wicar's Virgil Reading the Aeneid.

 Some lines of the poem were left unfinished, and the whole was unedited, at Virgil's death in 19 BC.
 As a result, the text of the Aeneid that exists may contain faults which Virgil was planning to correct before publication.
 However, the only obvious imperfections are a few lines of verse that are metrically unfinished, i.e. not a complete line of dactylic hexameter.
 Some scholars have argued that Virgil deliberately left these incomplete for dramatic effect.
 Other alleged imperfections are subject to debate.